CHD | Chemical potential diagram |

 For those purposes, the followings can be made:

-(1) Preparation of thermodyanmic data for the compound system The MALT database contains many compounds or species.
-Even so, it is not sufficient for the detailed thermodynamic analyses.This makes it necessary for users to check the validity and coverage of the data stored in the MALT database, to compare with other available data and finally to obtain a best combination of compound data.
-For such a purpose, it is also required to have a good facility of checking the consistency among the thermodynamic data of several different compounds.
-In view this, it is highly recommended to mae use of advanced software in order to examine the equilibira associated with targeted compounds.
+(1) Preparation of thermodynamic data for the compound system The MALT database contains many compounds or species.
+Even so, it is not sufficient for the detailed thermodynamic analyses.This makes it necessary for users to check the validity and coverage of the data stored in the MALT database, to compare with other available data, and finally to obtain the best combination of compound data.
+For such a purpose, it is also required to have a good facility for checking the consistency among the thermodynamic data of several different compounds.
+In view of this, it is highly recommended to make use of advanced software in order to examine the equilibria associated with targeted compounds.
 (2) Analysis based on one chemical reaction This is one of the fundamental thermodynamic analyses.
-This is quite simple but most important in many fields such as materials science or chemical process analyses.
-The thermodynamic table provides the normal high temperature properties such as heat capacity, entropy, relative enthalpy, Gibbs energy function, the enthalpy change for formation and the Gibbs energy change for formaion at selected temperatures.The thermodynamic properties change for chemical reaction can be also tabulated at selected temperatures.
-When results of gem or CHD are reconsidered by analyzing in more details on the extracted chemical reaction, it becomes more clear from the physicochemical point of view.
-In particular, the redox nature or the acid-base relation can be seen behind the chemical reaction, leading to correlation between what happened and are obserbed and what are known from the physicochemical nature.
+This is quite simple, but it is most important in many fields such as materials science or chemical process analysis.
+The thermodynamic table provides the normal high-temperature properties, such as heat capacity, entropy, and relative enthalpy, Gibbs energy function, the enthalpy change for formation, and the Gibbs energy change for formation at selected temperatures.The thermodynamic properties change for a chemical reaction can also be tabulated at selected temperatures.
+When the results of gem or CHD are reconsidered by analyzing in more detail the extracted chemical reaction, it becomes clearer from the physicochemical point of view.
+In particular, the redox nature or the acid-base relation can be seen behind the chemical reaction, leading to a correlation between what happens and is observed and what is known from the physicochemical nature.
 (3) Analysis based on the Gibbs energy minimization method

-When temperature, pressure and the initial amount of chemical reactions are given, the corresponding equilibrium amount and associated chemical potential are given for respective species involved in equilibrium.
-This is parrticularly convenience for the multicomponent system in which several chemical reactions can proceed simultanesouly.
-The Gibbs energy minimization under the constant pressure or the Helmholtz energy minimization under the fixed volume can be made in a series.
+When temperature, pressure, and the initial amount of chemical reactions are given, the corresponding equilibrium amount and associated chemical potential are given for the respective species involved in equilibrium.
+This is particularly convenient for the multicomponent system in which several chemical reactions can proceed simultaneously.
+The Gibbs energy minimization under constant pressure or the Helmholtz energy minimization under fixed volume can be made in a series.
 The latter makes it possible to make calculations for the system under the selected conditions characterized by the constant chemical potentials.
 For example, equilibria in air are quite important in many industrial processes.
-The equilibria as a function of oxygen potential are also important in high temperature fuel cells.
+The equilibria as a function of oxygen potential are also important in high-temperature fuel cells.
 In a series of calculations, the amounts of reactants can be determined from the reaction products in the previous calculation.
-This makes it possible to calculation the time dependent change in composition of those materials which are exposed under a flow of gases containing some reactive impurities.
-In a long reaction tube, the changes in substances in the tube can be evaluated by the condition that the gases are in equilibrium with the substance in a point and then equilibriated gases flows to the next point to react with substance at the point.
-This is the strong tool in the themodyanmic analyses for the practical situations of materials science or chemical processes.
-Since the unique solution can be given for the specified conditions, results are quite understandable and are easily applied for other further considerations.
+This makes it possible to calculate the time-dependent change in composition of those materials that are exposed under a flow of gases containing some reactive impurities.
+In a long reaction tube, the changes in substances in the tube can be evaluated under the condition that the gases are in equilibrium with the substance at a point and then equilibrated gases flow to the next point to react with the substance at that point.
+This is a strong tool in the thermodynamic analyses for the practical situations of materials science or chemical processes.
+Since the unique solution can be given for the specified conditions, the results are quite understandable and are easily applied to other further considerations.
 It is therefore crucial to be familiar with handling gem software in the thermodynamic considerations.
 As described above, it is also essential to extract the most important chemical reaction out of a huge amount of results produced by this software.
-This makes it useful for users to understand the phenomena occuring on materials or chemical processes from the physicochemical reasons.
+This makes it useful for users to understand the phenomena occurring on materials or chemical processes from the physicochemical reasons.